 We implement various projects and always place people with disabilities and vulnerable individuals at the centre of our activities.
 The organisation strives to develop an "education-training" continuum to promote equal opportunities for young people with disabilities to succeed throughout their educational and learning careers.

 HI also implements a mother and infant health programme to reduce mother and newborn mortality and improve access to services.
 We also implement a community-based prevention and response strategy to improve the mental health of people in psychosocial distress and/or suffering from mental health disorders.
 Furthermore, in Madagascar, HI supports the care of people with epilepsy as well as their social and educational participation.

 HI supports emergency humanitarian response and has helped people adapt their behaviour to the Covid-19 pandemic by strengthening preparation capacity and the economic and psychological resilience of affected people.
 HI also strengthens local preparation and response to climate-related hazards according to an integrated and inclusive multi-sectoral approach.

 Situation of the country

 Despite the return of stability after a period of political turmoil, Madagascar remains one of the world’s poorest countries.

 It is the fourth poorest country in the world in terms of wealth per capita, and today faces a situation of food insecurity due to climate change and prolonged drought.

 The country elected a new president in 2018 and, despite numerous difficulties, is returning to constitutional rule.
 Most actors are clearly determined to make a fresh start.

 Unemployment remains high, particularly among people with disabilities, who also suffer a high level of discrimination within their communities.
 They are marginalised and face serious obstacles to their economic and social inclusion.
-Fewer than ten percent of children with disabilities are enrolled in school.
 Mental disability is particularly taboo on the island.

 Date programme opened: 1986